How to Make Smelly Jelly

 If you have young children and you are looking for a fun and safe project to do with them at home, this is a GREAT one to try!

 Smelly Jelly is like a candle, but it does not require any heat to emit the fragrance.
 Pretty much all the materials used to make Smelly Jelly are non-toxic and safe for kids to handle.
 You can put these little guys in your kids' rooms, your car, bathroom, office, and pretty much anywhere else!
-They are made out of a non-toxic water crystal that can hold up to THREE HUNDRED times its volume in liquid!
-Just add some fragrance oil and distilled water and you have a cute little jar that will make your home smell amazing!
+They are made out of a non-toxic water crystal that can hold up to FOUR HUNDRED times their weight in water!
+Just add some fragrance oil and distilled water and you have a cute little jar that will make your space smell amazing!

 Our little helper is 5 years old and was able to do this project pretty much all on her own.
 All she needed help with was measuring out the distilled water, fragrance oil, and the food coloring.
 She did everything else with just a little bit of instruction!